-Here is how it worked: before beginning my review unit, all of my students would take a benchmark STAAR test, so I could see what skills we needed to focus on with the whole class.
-For my small group students, I created the exact same review packet for each student and placed the packet inside a bradded folder with a cover sheet.
-The cover sheet is where I differentiated the instruction.
-The cover sheet listed all of the standards that was tested on the benchmark and would be tested for the state.
+- Staple the cover sheet to the packet.
+The cover sheet is where I differentiated!
 I highlighted the skills that the individual student needed to work on based on what I saw from their benchmark.
-For example, student A might have ‘dividing decimals’ highlighted amongst other highlighted skills while student B might have ‘integer operations’ and ‘creating equivalent fractions’ highlighted.
-Student A could find the section titled ‘dividing decimals’ and start there.
+For example, Student A might have dividing decimals highlighted amongst other highlighted skills while Student B might have integer operations and creating equivalent fractions highlighted.
+Student A could find the section titled dividing decimals and start there.
 The next day, they would go to the next highlighted skill.
 The cover sheet included a space for me to check off when they mastered the skill.

-While my class was working on review activities, partner work, or stations.
-My small group knew exactly what to do.
-They had their own folder, could get started, and were not waiting on me.
-Students were practicing exactly what they need to work on, and I didn’t have to make 16 different worksheets to hand out to 16 different students and try and keep up with who got what.
-Or maybe that is just me? 🙂 You can find great resources for review here.
+Students were practicing exactly what they needed to work on, and I didn’t have to make 15 different worksheets to hand out to 15 different students and try and keep up with who got what.

 MAKE IT VISUAL

 After completing a unit, I passed back their unit tests along with a unit test reflection.
 The unit test reflection broke down the test into the 3-5 skills that were tested.
 Next to the skills, were boxes with the question numbers that aligned to those skills.
 Students would go through their test and color in green for questions they got correct and red for problems they got wrong.
 This created a great visual for students to see what skills they still needed to develop.